- Fashion and Beauty»

 The lotus is the common symbol in the East, especially the Pahari regions.
 It represents the very core of Mandala or the ritualistic drawings.
 The eight petals of lotus which spring from the naval of Lord Vishnu, the protector, is symbolic of the universe growing out of the central sun

 In Chamba Rumal or Handkerchief of Himachal Pradesh, the full blown lotus enclosing the central deity of Hindus is a common motif.
-The linked arms of Lord Krishna and the Gopis form the full blown lotus in the Rasleela dance.
+The linked arms of Lord Krishna and the Gopis create the formation of full blown lotus in the Rasleela dance.

-Mango as a motif is used in chikan work in embroidery of Utter Pradesh, the gold and silver embroidery or Kanthas of Bengal and the mirror work of Gujarat.
+Mango as a motif is used in chikan work in the embroidery of Utter Pradesh, the gold and silver embroidery or Kantha of Bengal and the mirror work of Gujarat.
 It is also called Kalka motif.
 It is a symbol of women’s charm.
-In folk songs the lovesick women finds mention as she is found writing an epistle to her lover to return when the mangoes ripen in the rainy season in the month of July.
+In folk songs, the lovesick women find mention as she is found writing an epistle to her lover to return when the mangoes ripen in the rainy season in the month of July.

 A remarkable thing about the art of embroidery is the fastidiousness of the worker to avoid wasteful ornamentation and therefore there is never a single unnecessary stitch.
 The embroidery never forgets the purpose that the design has to fulfill.